Find Grad Schools

 35 Yearly Graduations

 New York Medical College comes in at #13 on our list of the most popular colleges offering graduate certificates in public health.
 Roughly 1,600 attend the school each year.
-For the 2020-2021 academic year, 35 graduate certificates were handed out to public health majors at New York Medical College.
-About 77% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 35 people received their graduate certificate in public health from New York Medical College.
+About 65% of this group were women, and 48% were students from an underrepresented racial-ethnic group.

 #15